 “And that young man you were photographed kissing?
 How does he fit into all of this?”

 “The first thing we did on the very first day was to get a partner for the retreat.
 Lucas was an amazing partner.
 He helped me through all of my questioning.
 He showed me what was possible.
 And I helped him just as much with his issues.

 “You see, on that particular day, Lucas had an extremely emotional and challenging session with the leader of the retreat.
 He had so many breakthroughs.
 After dinner, we decided that we needed a walk on the beach.
 When we got to the edge of the lagoon, he had another emotional episode.
 I helped him through the ordeal, and when things were calm again—I kissed him.
-It was a kiss of comfort—nothing sexual.
 But the paparazzi were the last thing on my mind.
 No one knew we were there.
-I didn’t even tell you all the details of my trip if you remember.”
+I didn’t even tell you all the details of my trip, if you remember.”

 “Is this Lucas your boyfriend now?”